What are Voice Searches and How it Helps You Browse the Web

 Well, according to the Think with Google 2019 research review, 27% of the global online population already uses voice search on mobile.
 Even more, the result returned by the smart assistant is usually the Google Rich Result – the snippet you see on top of the Search Engine Results Page.

-Just as displayed in the above image, the assistant will show the voice search result within the app.
+As displayed in the above image, the assistant will show the voice search result within the app.

-And if you decide to search for more results, the assistant will redirect you to the SERP page, where you will see the Rich Result that came into the voice search query as an answer.
+If you decide to search for more results, the assistant will redirect you to the SERP page, where you will see the Rich Result that came into the voice search query as an answer.

 Under the Rich Result, you will find the “people also ask” section, the first organic result.